 To be fair, there are dozens of psychological principles and states of mind that can make us susceptible to scams.
 In fact, confirmation bias is just a small part of the much broader topic of cognitive bias.

-We’ve even written about some of these principles in the past, such as Maslow’s Hierarchy of Needs, appealing to basic emotions such as love or fear, as well as feelings of loneliness and personality traits like impulsivity.
+Some of these, appeal to basic emotions such as love or fear, as well as feelings of loneliness and personality traits like impulsivity.

 But compared to these, confirmation bias seems to be an especially sticky web that’s all too easy to become tangled in.
 Just what is it, anyway?
 And why does it work so well at making us fall for scams?

 According to Wikipedia, confirmation bias is defined as:

 “The tendency to search for, interpret, favor, and recall information in a way that confirms one's beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities.
 It is a type of cognitive bias and a systematic error of inductive reasoning.
 People display this bias when they gather or remember information selectively, or when they interpret it in a biased way.
 The effect is stronger for emotionally charged issues and for deeply entrenched beliefs.
 People also tend to interpret ambiguous evidence as supporting their existing position.”

 Here’s a simpler way to think of it: Even though you might believe that you view everything just as it is—factually and impartially—this isn’t the case at all.

 Instead, we tend to look for information that goes along with our existing beliefs and opinions about the world.

 We don’t take in as much new information as we think we do, or evaluate the facts accordingly.
 We just choose the information that supports what we already believe, whether it’s while we’re searching for answers (such as surfing the web, speaking with a friend, etc.), interpreting the information we find, or remembering what we learn.
 (Don’t worry, we’ll come back around to this in the following section.)